AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-05-28 UPDATE : 2 new versions are uploaded.
+Old V40_14RC has been removed/

+- New V40_15RC is in fact V40_14C with some bugs removed
+- New V40_16RC added a trigger for satellite detection.
+Means when clic Start Record, recording will be active only if a satellite is detected.
+Otherwise, recording wait for satellites.
+It's a beta version function.
+Needs some tests in real conditions.
+Also work with video treatment only (no camera).

 **** 2023-05-27 UPDATE :

 Bugs fixed in V40_14RC version.
 It was impossible to make image treatment with this very small bug.
 The V40_14RC needs to be reloaded.